 Step Two: Prepare the batter.

 Whip the egg whites until stiff peaks form.

-In a separate bowl, mix salt, corn meal and egg yolks and stir until well-blended.
-It should be about the consistency of pancake batter.
+In a separate bowl, mix salt, flour, corn meal, egg yolks and milk.
+Stir until well-blended.
+It should be about the consistency of thick pancake batter.
 Add a bit of milk if it is too thick.

 Gently fold in the egg yolk mixture with the whites, one spoonful at a time until everything is evenly mixed.

 I’m in heaven!
 I huge chili relleno with a Black Krim tomato.
 That’s a satisfying summertime lunch.

 Dip your peppers into the batter.
-I cannot get the batter to cover the pepper 100% in one go, so I just batter one side, put it in the hot oil and then spoon more batter over the top so that it is all covered.
-Fry at 450º about 4-5 minutes on each side, until it is a golden brown and the batter is fully cooked.
+I usually can’t get the batter to cover the pepper 100% in one go, so I just batter one side, put it in the hot oil and then spoon more batter over the top so that it is all covered.
+Fry at 450º about 2-3 minutes on each side, until it is a golden brown and the batter is fully cooked.

 There!
 You now have yourself some delicious chili rellenos.
 You can serve them with enchilada sauce on top, but we like ours plain, with tomatoes on the side.